kristianmandrup/auth-assistant/README.markdown

 NOTICE: After a major refactoring effort, this gem has NOT finished and NOT been tested yet.
 I plan to create a test suite real soon...

+## Installation ##

+This gem has been designed for Rails 3 only.
+Any back port to Rails 2 is most welcome ;)

+Insert `gem 'auth-assistant'` in your Gemfile
+Run `bundle install`

+The gem should automatically configure itself with Rails after you run the `config` generator (see below).

 ## Generators ##

 ### Config Generator ###